 The indicator is over by the top right corner of the screen.

 If the battery indicator is simply a partially to completely filled bar, the laptop isn’t actively charging.

 If there is a small lightning bolt in the middle of the battery icon, it’s charging.

-If the battery status isn’t in your menu bar, go to “System Preferences” (the cog/gear icon), then click on “Battery.”
+If the battery status isn’t in your menu bar, go to “System Preferences (System Settings on macOS Ventura and above)” (the cog/gear icon), then click on “Battery.”

 Next, select check the box that says “Show battery status in menu bar.”